-Perspective | ‘Greetings from a dead man’: They were strangers, until a dying man brought them together
+Perspective | ‘Greetings from a dead man’: They were strangers until a dying man brought them together

 Duggan, who owns the D.C. bar Madam’s Organ, laughs now at the wryness and lack of lament in those texts.
-But at the time, he responded to the realization that he was about to lose a friend in the only appropriate way — with a lot of curse words.
+But at the time, Duggan responded in the only appropriate way to the realization that he was about to lose a friend — with a lot of curse words.

 “You looked so good when I saw you,” he wrote in between expletives.
 “Lets get together immediately.”

 There are many ways to tell Ronald “Rick” Massumi’s story.
-We could start at the beginning when he was a kid growing up in McLean.
-We could cut to the middle of his life when he was an attorney working for the Securities and Exchange Commission and doing pro bono work for music festivals, artists and local businesses.
+We could start at the beginning, when he was a kid growing up in McLean.
+We could cut to the middle of his life, when he was an attorney working for the Securities and Exchange Commission and doing pro bono work for music festivals, artists and local businesses.
 But starting at the moment the 68-year-old realized he was dying feels right because of what happened after he received that diagnosis.

 The scenes that have played out in recent weeks in his D.C. home could make for a screenplay, albeit a strange one set against a backdrop of nude paintings and a giant statue of Jesus.
 (Those make up just a fraction of his diverse art collection.)

-Massumi never married or had children, and he confessed over the years to a few people that he often felt “lonely.”
+Massumi never married or had children, and he confessed over the years to a few people that he often felt lonely.
 But his front door in recent weeks hasn’t looked like one that belongs to a man who has no one.
 People have been passing through it constantly.
 They have come from down the road, other states and even other countries.

 And they have helped Massumi in different ways.
 They have tracked down a hospital bed for him.
 They have searched for the type of beer he first drank (Coors).
 They have organized his awesome collection of cowboy boots.
 They at one point sneaked a cat, his favorite one, into a hospital.
 And they have sat with him, sometimes talking and sometimes in silence.